kibi-network/Kixt/-/Transmissions/index.md

 For purposes of readability, the name used in <https://charset.KIBI.network/Kixt/Controls> is also provided.
 However, there is no requirement that all [transmission compatible] character sets necessarily use these same names.

-A character set is <dfn id="dfn.variable-width_compatible">variable-width compatible</dfn> if it only contains codepoints in the range `0000`–`FFFF`, and the set of bytes used for the most significant and least significant places of characters are disjoint for all codepoints greater than `0000`.
+A character set is <dfn id="dfn.variable-width_compatible">variable-width compatible</dfn> if it only defines codepoints in the range `0000`–`FFFF`, and the set of bytes used for the most significant and least significant places of characters are disjoint for all codepoints greater than `0000`.
+A character set defined by a [Kixt Charset Definition] is additionally only variable-width compatible if the value of its `kixt:supportsVariableEncoding` property is `true`.

 <div role="note" markdown="block">
 The requirement of disjointedness for [variable-width compatible] character sets means that determining the codepoint a byte belongs to only requires looking at the previous or next byte.